grommet/grommet/src/js/components/Grid/README.md

 **pad**

-Spacing around the outer edge of the drawing coordinate area.
+Spacing around the outer edge of
-      Related to 'overflow', this allows control over how much space is available for bars and points to overflow into.
+    the drawing coordinate area for bars and points to overflow into.
 Defaults to `none`.

 ```
 none